 The Nanomaterials Group at the Department of Surface and Plasma Science of the Faculty of Mathematics and Physics, Charles University, conducts fundamental and applied research in the field of nanomaterials, mainly focusing on hydrogen energy, heterogeneous catalysis, and gas and biomolecule sensors.
-The NG researchers support the operation of SPL-MSB at both, technical and scientific level.
+The NG researchers support the operation of SPL-HTC at both, technical and scientific level.